 View this post on Instagram

 The University of Roehampton has signed an agreement to become the principal sponsor for five years for @wimbookfest, the leading literature, culture and arts festival, and will partner a range of linked events for school and colleges and the general public in the local area 📚💚 Link in our bio for more details 🔗 #WeAreUR #wimbledonbookfest

 Don’t be afraid to change the angle if something more interesting comes along

 In my case this worked well at settling my nerves.
-I was onsite without an angle, or topic of interest, just as a press team volunteer.
+I was onsite without an angle or topic of interest, just as a press team volunteer.
 This meant taking direction at the event, as my contributions had to have an engineered angle in two ways.
 First, at briefing we discussed a possible angle and pointers on what my focus would be about.
-Second, after the covered talk/event we discussed what points resonated most with the given angle, or if that still worked with the original angle.
+Second, after the covered talk/event we discussed what points resonated most with the given angle, or that still worked with the original angle.
 We spoke about each talk minutes before covering the story, which gave us direction.

 Don’t come unprepared

 Reading a lot about the talk’s subject topic and who the speakers are is crucial for preparing the right kind of questions that will have maximum impact during Q&A time.
 An overlooked tip is to pay as much attention to knowing about the interviewer as you pay to the interviewee.
 Not only is this a basis for a great piece, as a journalist it gives great insight to your own interviewing techniques.
 The presenters are potentially your ‘go-to’ when conducting your own interviews and there’s a lot to be learned from their techniques and style of questioning.